Monsteroso

-Monsteroso can refer to two different characters in the universe of Marvel Comics.
+Monsteroso can refer to two different characters appearing in American comic books published by Marvel Comics.

 Monsteroso (Amazing Adventures)

 Monsteroso is a giant monster in Marvel Comics.
 It first appeared in Amazing Adventures #5 (Oct.
 1961), and was created by Stan Lee and Jack Kirby.

 Fictional character history

 Monsteroso first appeared as an unnamed young passenger on an alien spacecraft passing near Earth.
 He accidentally launched himself in the vessel's lifeboat towards Earth, which crashed in Africa.
 Monsteroso was knocked unconscious in the impact.

 The unconscious, almost comatose Monsteroso was discovered by a man named Phil, a circus owner from the United States.
 Thinking the creature dead, Phil had its body brought to the American Museum of Natural History in New York City.
 It is Phil who first names the creature "Monsteroso".

 After healing, Monsteroso revives in the museum.
 The young alien, confused by its surroundings began rampaging through the city.
 The police attempted to stop him with conventional force (i.e. bullets and tear gas), unsuccessfully.
 Meanwhile, Phil realizes that Monsteroso's nature was childlike, not evil, and he convinced an Army scientist to sedate, rather than kill, the creature.
 After scaling the United Nations building, it is successfully sedated, and falls into the East River.

 Immediately afterwards, an enormous spacecraft lands, and two enormous aliens disembark, Monsteroso's parents.
 They retrieve their child and prepare to depart, saying: "It is fortunate that he is unharmed!
 Fortunate for you!"

 The story of Monsteroso's origin was reprinted in Marvel Comics' Monsters on the Prowl #28 (June 1974).